 What Google Hangouts is Missing

 You cannot attach a Hangouts conversation to a project or task.
 Nor can you add documents or spreadsheets to a Hangouts conversation.
 This limits its usefulness when discussing a project, although you can always link to a Google Doc’s URL.
-G Suite’s Currents is better suited for this type of collaboration.
+Google Workspace’s Currents is better suited for this type of collaboration.

 What Users Think About Google Hangouts

-Hangouts users who reviewed on our site praise Hangouts’ price tag.
+Hangouts users praise Hangouts’ price tag.
 You can’t beat free.
 Many people also liked its ease of use and accessibility, as well as the group conferencing capabilities.
 There were some complaints that the app stalled or crashed on smartphones.

 How to Access Google Hangouts

-Google Hangouts is part of G Suite, but you can get it for free as a standalone app.
+Google Hangouts is part of Google Workspace, but you can get it for free as a standalone app.
 Log in to Google with your email address and download it.
 Get connected with Hangouts today.

 Google Keep: Best Google Tool for Project Note Taking